PaymentSuite/paymentsuite/README.md

             cart_append: false
             cart_append_field: cart_id

-About Stripe keys you can learn more in [API page](https://stripe.com/docs/tutorials/dashboard#api-keys).
+About Stripe keys you can learn more in [Stripe documentation page](https://stripe.com/docs/tutorials/dashboard#api-keys).
 And for currency use [ISO 4217 standard](http://en.wikipedia.org/wiki/ISO_4217).

 # Router